stefanpluess/jupy-frontend/README.md

 ```
 You will be asked to enter the token from the backend.
 This will set the token in the `.env` file and start the project.
-To start the jupy-backend please refer to this [readme](https://github.com/Jupyter-Canvas/jupy-backend#readme)
+To start the jupy-backend please refer to its [readme](https://github.com/Jupyter-Canvas/jupy-backend#readme).

 > ℹ️ Please note that while it is feasible to start the application using a standard Jupyter Server, it may result in limited functionality.
 Certain features, such as branching, may not operate as expected in this mode.
 To start the standard server, run the following command:
 ```bash